indrekots/indrekots.github.io/_posts/articles/2018-12-17-serving-react-apps-from-spring-boot.md

 ```

 You're free to choose where you would like to place the generated web app.
-I'm going to copy them to `src/main/webapp`.
+In this example, I'm going to copy it to `src/main/webapp`.

 ## Gradle build script